cchitsiang/awesome-stars/topics.md

 ## data

 - [meltano/meltano](https://github.com/meltano/meltano) - Extract & Load with joy — CLI & version control for ELT without limitations.
 No more black box.
 Let your creativity flow.
-- [memphisdev/memphis](https://github.com/memphisdev/memphis) - Next-Generation Event Processing Platform
+- [memphisdev/memphis](https://github.com/memphisdev/memphis) - Memphis.dev is an intelligent, frictionless message broker.
+Made to enable developers to build real-time and streaming features fast.
 - [dataplane-app/dataplane](https://github.com/dataplane-app/dataplane) - Dataplane is an Airflow inspired data platform with additional data mesh capability to automate, schedule and design data pipelines and workflows.
 Dataplane is written in Golang with a React front end
 - [kestra-io/kestra](https://github.com/kestra-io/kestra) - Kestra is an infinitely scalable orchestration and scheduling platform, creating, running, scheduling, and monitoring millions of complex pipelines.
 - [ngneat/falso](https://github.com/ngneat/falso) - All the Fake Data for All Your Real Needs 🙂